Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

-Following the approximation scheme described in Definition~\ref{def.approx.prediction.region}, it results that the upper approximate full conformal prediction region, denoted by $\ufcprr{,(2)}{\lambda; \alpha}$ is given by \begin{definition}[IF-based approximate full conformal prediction region] From the non-conformity scores approximation are given in Equation~\eqref{eq.approximate.score.0} and the upper bounds in Theorem~\ref{thm.score.bound.very.smooth}, the IF-based approximate full conformal prediction region is defined, for any $\alpha\in(0,1)$, by
+Following the approximation scheme described in Definition~\ref{def.approx.prediction.region}, it results that the upper-approximate full-conformal prediction-region, denoted by $\ufcprr{,(2)}{\lambda; \alpha}$ is given by \begin{definition}[IF-based approximate full-conformal prediction-region] From the non-conformity scores approximation are given in Eq.~\eqref{eq.approximate.score.0} and the upper-bounds in Theorem~\ref{thm.score.bound.very.smooth}, the IF-based approximate full-conformal prediction-region is defined, for any $\alpha\in(0,1)$, by

 where, for every $y \in \mathcal{Y}$,